MultiX-Amsterdam/ijmond-camera-monitor/README.md

 ```

 # <a name="manipulate-database"></a>Manipulate database
 We use [flask-migrate](https://flask-migrate.readthedocs.io/en/latest/) to manage database migrations.
-The script "db.sh" enhances the workflow by adding the FLASK_APP environment.
+The script [db.sh](back-end/www/db.sh) enhances the workflow by adding the `FLASK_APP` environment.
 If you edit the database model and want to perform database migration, run the following:
 ```sh
 cd ijmond-camera-monitor/back-end/www/

 # Generate the migration script
 sh db.sh migrate "YOUR_MIGRATION_COMMIT_MESSAGE"
 ```
-Then, a new migration script will be generated under the "back-end/www/migrations/versions" folder.
+Then, a new migration script will be generated under the `back-end/www/migrations/versions` folder.
 Make sure that you open the file and check if the code make sense.
 After that, run the following to upgrade the database to the latest migration:
 ```sh
 # Upgrade the database to the latest migration
 sh db.sh upgrade